+Source: Simon (2021)

-According to IAS 2 we need to pay attention to the following concepts when recording inventory.
+IAS 2 stipulates attention to the following concepts when recording inventory.

 Inventory cost

-The guiding concept for inventory cost is the same as it is for all assets: the measurement of an asset should include all costs that are necessary and reasonable to place the asset in its intended state of use.
-IAS 2 states that: “the cost of inventories shall comprise all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition” (IASB, 2003a, para.
+The guiding concept for inventory cost is the same as for all assets: the measurement of an asset should include all costs that are necessary and reasonable to place the asset in its intended state of use.
+According to IAS 2, “the cost of inventories shall comprise all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition” (IASB, 2003a, para.
 10).
-Specifically, for transaction (A), all costs related to the purchase of inventories must include the purchase “price, taxes, and transport, handling and other costs directly attributable to the purchase of finished goods, materials and services” (para.
-12).
-Trade discounts, rebates and other similar items are deducted in determining the costs of purchase (IASB, 2003a).
+In transaction A in our example, all costs related to the purchase of inventory must include the purchase “price, taxes, and transport, handling and other costs directly attributable to the purchase of finished goods, materials and services” (para.
+12), while “trade discounts, rebates and other similar items are deducted in determining the costs of purchase” (IASB, 2003a, p.
+23).

-Lower -of-cost-or-market test
+Lower-of-cost-or-market test